franciscomg90/PYBER_ANALYSIS/README.md

 ![total rides by type plot](https://github.com/franciscomg90/PYBER_ANALYSIS/blob/main/Resources/PyBer_fare_summary.png)

-Seeing at the graph we can infer that Urban type have the biggest market share of the total fares.
-Using the data bases we can see below it has almost 70% of the total rides from Pyber, which makes sense since this kind of service is more used by people with urgent mobility needs and limited parking places.
-Also it is used through a movil application which imply a better knowledge of the technology and also a higher purchansing power.
-Nevertheless we can see trough the graph that rural fares have less volatility and could represent an important and estable base of Pyber income.
+Looking at the graph we can infer that Urban types have the biggest market share of the total fares.
+Using the databases we can see below it has almost 70% of the total rides from Pyber, which makes sense since this kind of service is more used by people with urgent mobility needs and limited parking places.
+Also it is used through a mobile application which implies a better knowledge of the technology and also a higher purchasing power.
+Nevertheless we can see through the graph that rural fares have less volatility and could represent an important and estable base of Pyber income.

 ![type percentage](https://github.com/franciscomg90/PYBER_ANALYSIS/blob/main/Resources/type%20percentage.PNG)